PMArkive/NintendoClients_wiki/DAuth-Server.md

 | 0031 | 2181-4031 | ? |

 ## Examples
 Note that the client must always use a valid device certificate as the client certificate.
-If the client does not provide a valid certificate, the nginx server rejects the request:
+If the client does not provide a certificate, the nginx server rejects the request:

 ```http
 HTTP/1.1 400 Bad Request